 Serve the Way (Sway)

 The nonprofit Sway was founded by entertainment and tourism management alumnus Michael Willis ’15 with consultation from the Gianneschi Center for Nonprofit Research, Sway connects volunteers with opportunities to do good in the Southern California community through such organizations as Habitat for Humanity and the Los Angeles Food Bank.
 Started in 2015 with just 10 CSUF student members, Sway’s membership exceeded 100 within months.
-“Sway is an organization where everyone from all backgrounds and ages can find their niche and volunteer for something that they truly care for,” says Willis in our blog post.
+“Sway is an organization where everyone from all backgrounds and ages can find their niche and volunteer for something that they truly care for,” says Willis.

 TOP Shop – The Only Print Shop